Silver-studded Blue (Plebejus argus)

 1) does the spine occur on the male only?
 T&L, Lafranchis France, Lafranchis ID and H&R all say "male".
 The enlargement of 2756 (above) shows a very strong nail-like backward-pointing spine on the mid-leg.
 This is not the spine in question, so its appearance on females does not contradict the books.
 Both sexes of both argus and idas have this spine.

 2) which leg does it occur on?
 They have three pairs of legs.
 The spine on 2756 and the smaller backward-pointing spine on 3364 are clearly on the mid-leg.
-The spine on 3364 occurs on both argus and idas (as shown here) and is not the correct spine.
+The spine on 3364 occurs on both argus and idas (as shown here) and is not the correct spine. |

 3) several authors refer to it as a "hook".
 When I looked at the close-up of 11898 above I could clearly see a curved spine on the fore-leg (indicated by the blue line), which was closer to the description as a hook.
 However, it was not forward-pointing and is not the spine in question, as the book illustrations in H&R and Lafranchis ID show it pointing forward.

 So all three of these spines turn out to be red herrings with regard to the definitive spine used to identify argus with 100% confidence.
 The actual spine in question may just be the one barely visible on the close-up of 11898, thin and black and laying parallel to the leg (as indicated by the white line), but I am not 100% certain of this.
-Clearly, it is hardly visible when the lower two leg sections are parallel to each other, and would become much more apparent if these sections were at an angle.
+Clearly, it is hardly visible when the lower two leg sections are in line with each other, and would become much more apparent if these sections were at an angle.
 Whether it would be possible to get a clear photograph of the spine in the field without causing distress (by netting/bottling), I do not know and I am personally not prepared to identify argus in this way.

 My conclusion is that if the spine is this obscure i.e. barely visible even using cameras with powerful macro lenses, it is not of much value in a field guide.
 It is really only of value if the specimen is caught and examined under a microscope or strong lens, in much the same way as the genitalia.
 My views on this are that only accredited scientists and entomologists who NEED to know the identification should be catching and examining specimens in a way that may cause distress if not death.
 I exclude netting, examining and releasing which, if done with care, does not cause distress.